bento-platform/gohan/README.md

 &nbsp;The binary can then be found at *bin/Release/netcoreapp3.1/**linux-musl-x64**/publish/Bento.Variants.Console*

 > **Note:** this method is not recommended unless you are running your host machine on Alpine Linux.
 Unlike the **API** (seen below), this binary has no utility in being containerized.
-If you need to use this, run the same command as you would above with just a `Release`
+If you need to use this, run the same commands as you would with just a `Release` above but with `ReleaseAlpine` instead

 <br />